-Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date The Crypto Craze Updated Grayscale Bitcoin Trust (GBTC) Grayscale Ethereum Trust (ETHE) Coinbase Global (COIN) Voyager Digital (VYGVF) If you are like me, you have seen interest in the entire crypto space increase over the past several months.
+Fund/Stock Strategy Date Total Return Benchmark Per- formance Since Issue Date The Crypto Craze Updated Grayscale Bitcoin Trust (GBTC) Grayscale Ethereum Trust (ETHE) Coinbase Global (COIN) Voyager Digital (VYGVF) If you are like me, you have seen interest in the entire crypto space increase over the past several months.
 So, we wanted to take this Alpha issue to provide an updated primer on the crypto industry and ensure you have got the advisor-focused research you need to turn any crypto-related client or prospect conversations into opportunities to grow your business.
-5/18/2021 GBTC: -74.46% ETHE: -77.78% COIN: -77.77% VYGVF: -98.53% (Closed) SPY: -1.39% Fixed Income Playbook in Today's Environment Strategy 1: Inflation Protection.
+5/18/2021 GBTC: -74.61% ETHE: -80.53% COIN: -82.06% VYGVF: -98.53% (Closed) SPY: -1.36% Fixed Income Playbook in Today's Environment Strategy 1: Inflation Protection.
 Quadratic Interest Rate Volatility and Inflation Hedge ETF.
 (IVOL).
 Strategy 2: Variable Rate Preferreds (VRP).
 Strategy 3: Floating Rate Notes (Two ETFs).
-Strategy 4: Shorten Duration (Four ETFs). and modest real returns in an environment where yields and inflation are rising and most real bond returns over the coming years will be negative?
-We want to tackle this problem and provide ETF solutions that can help clients achieve the dual goals of 1) Safety and 6/2/2021 IVOL: -21.53% VRP: -13.56% SPY: -5.22% Equity Playbook in Today's Environment Strategy 1: "One-Stop Shop" Inflation Hedge.
+Strategy 4: Shorten Duration (Four ETFs).
+How do clients, especially elderly clients, achieve safety and modest real returns in an environment where yields and inflation are rising and most real bond returns over the coming years will be negative?
+We want to tackle this problem and provide ETF solutions that can help clients achieve the dual goals of 1) Safety and 2) Real returns over the coming years.
+To do that, we've divided this Alpha issue into two parts.
+Part One (today's issue) is focused solely on solutions in the fixed income markets.
+6/2/2021 IVOL: -21.35% VRP: -15.24% SPY: -5.38% Equity Playbook in Today's Environment Strategy 1: "One-Stop Shop" Inflation Hedge.
 Horizon Kinetics Inflation Beneficiaries ETF (INFL).
 Strategy 2: Focus on Dividend Growth.
 Proshares S&P 500 Dividend Aristocrats ETF (NOBL). iShares Core Dividend Growth ETF (DGRO).
 Strategy 3: Commodities and Natural Resources.
 Global X MLP ETF (MLPA).
-SPDR SSGA Multi-Asset Real Return ETF (RLY). how elderly clients can achieve safety and modest real returns in an environment where yields and inflation are rising and most real bond returns over the coming years will be negative.
-Today's issue provides ETF solutions for the equity portion of elderly clients' portfolios - ideas that are designed to 6/15/2021 INFL: 6.26% NOBL: 0.52% DGRO: 0.67% MLPA: 4.84% RLY: -1.49% SPY: -6.21% Cybersecurity ETFMG Prime Cyber Security ETF and the CIBR: First Trust NASDAQ Cybersecurity ETF (HACK) Global X Cybersecurity ETF (BUG) First Trust Cloud Computing ETF (SKYY) This issue is focused on Cybersecurity.
+SPDR SSGA Multi-Asset Real Return ETF (RLY).
+Today's Alpha issue is part two of our two-part series on how elderly clients can achieve safety and modest real returns in an environment where yields and inflation are rising and most real bond returns over the coming years will be negative.
+Today's issue provides ETF solutions for the equity portion of elderly clients' portfolios - ideas that are designed to provide income and ensure positive correlation to rising inflation 6/15/2021 INFL: 6.52% NOBL: 1.02% DGRO: 1.48% MLPA: 3.31% RLY: -2.41% SPY: -6.28% Cybersecurity ETFMG Prime Cyber Security ETF and the CIBR: First Trust NASDAQ Cybersecurity ETF (HACK) Global X Cybersecurity ETF (BUG) First Trust Cloud Computing ETF (SKYY) This issue is focused on Cybersecurity.
 First, we want to give you an updated primer on the cybersecurity sector, and make sure you know the best ETFs to gain exposure to the likely explosive growth cyber security companies will experience over the coming quarters.
 Second, we wanted to identify strategies that you, the advisor, can use to minimize the chances your business is attacked and provide solutions if an attack does occur, so you know what to do, and what not to do.
-6/29/2021 HACK: -26.01% CIBR: -14.80% BUG: -19.93% SKYY: -41.11% SPY: -7.01%
+6/29/2021 HACK: -25.59% CIBR: -14.35% BUG: -21.47% SKYY: -43.42% SPY: -7.00%